How to Stop Being Toxic in a Relationship

 3. Shift from blaming to understanding

-As a toxic person, your default was to blame the other for whatever is wrong.
+As a toxic person, your default is to blame the other for whatever is wrong.
 As you learn how to stop being toxic in a relationship, take a step back from blame.
 Try to understand the situation from a different perspective.

 Understand that assigning blame is unproductive and will not lead to resolution.
-Ask yourself what you might do to find a solution, rather than playing the blame game.
+Ask yourself what you might do to find a solution rather than playing the blame game.

 4. Establish mental challenges and goals